orenwf/gcsim/README.md

   - The number of objects to be simulated, `N`.
   - The generation size configuration, `x`, `y`, `z`.
 - Our simulation generates `N` triples of:
-  - `arrival` time
+  - `Arrival` time
-  - `lifetime` of the object's `stack` `Reference`
+  - `Lifetime` of the object's `stack` `Reference`
-  - `size` of the object and maximum number of references to other objects in the stack, if any exist.
+  - `Size` of the object and maximum number of references to other objects in the stack, if any exist.

-- The virtual machine is intialized with a copy of the entire set of `3 * N` random variables, and a clock time set to `0`
+- The virtual machine is intialized with a copy of the entire set of `3 * N` random variables, and a `Clock` time set to `0`
 - The virtual machine checks the `arrival` time in the first triple
 - If the `arrival` time is greater than the current clock time, the `allocate(Object)` function is called
 - The `allocate(object)` function attempts to allocate the object on the `Young` generation.
   - if there is space, the allocation is successful, and a `Reference` is returned to the VM and placed in the `stack`
-  - if there is no space, a garbage collection is triggered on the `Young` heap
+  - if there is no space, `pause(Clock)` is called, and a garbage collection is triggered on the `Young` heap

 ```
 void GC(Heap target) {